 Another thing to keep in mind is that while both push and pull marketing can work well together (and often do!), they do serve different purposes.
 Push marketing is typically used as an introduction or lead-generating tool; it piques people’s interest so that they’ll take further action later on down the line (like buying something).

 On the other hand, pull marketing is geared toward helping you build relationships with your customers and get them to come back for more.
-Both types of marketing can be very effective when used correctly, but it’s important to know what kind of marketing strategy will work best for your business.
+Both types of marketing can be very effective when used correctly, but it’s important to know what kind of strategy will work best for your business.

-Types of Pull Marketing Strategies
+Examples of Pull Strategies in Marketing

 1. Search Engine Optimization (SEO)